 Read the instructions

-Even though this seems logical, often candidates miss out very important information.
+Even though this seems logical, often, candidates miss out on very important information.
 Multiple-choice tests use so-called ‘distractors’ as answer possibilities.
-These distractors are answers options which are deliberately similar to the right answer; in other words, the answer possibilities are designed to test if you read the question and provided information property.
+These distractors are answer options that are deliberately similar to the right answer; in other words, the answer possibilities are designed to test if you read the question and provided information property.

 Take into consideration that you only have 15 minutes to try to finish 50 questions.
 This is, on average, less than 20 seconds per question.
 Remember that you don’t spend too much time on one question.
 It might come in handy to use a timer.
 If you see that you spend more than 1 minute on one single question, take your best guess and move on to the next one.